fabiankaraben/docsarchive-dev/content/typescript/5.1/project-configuration/integrating-with-build-tools.md

 - Hit `Install`
 - When install is complete, rebuild!

-More details can be found at [Package Manager Dialog](http://docs.nuget.org/Consume/Package-Manager-Dialog) and [using nightly builds with NuGet](https://github.com/Microsoft/TypeScript/wiki/Nightly-drops#using-nuget-with-msbuild)
+More details can be found at [Package Manager Dialog ↗](http://docs.nuget.org/Consume/Package-Manager-Dialog) and [using nightly builds with NuGet ↗](https://github.com/Microsoft/TypeScript/wiki/Nightly-drops#using-nuget-with-msbuild)

 ## Rollup {#rollup}